Norikokonut/passwordManager/README.md

 This is firstely a personnal project but I've finely put it in gitlab if someone want to use it.
 All your data is stored in a local file.

+## Setup

+For the setup of the Manager, you just have to launch `setup.py`.
+After, just launch pw-manager and enter "TEST" on the shell.
+If you want to change the master key, you have to change `setup.py` and put your own key.

 ## PasswordEncrypter

 To encrypt the key, I put all the ascii code of the letters of the key in a matrix and I multiply it by itself.
 After, I translate the matrix in a new string and it's the first line of `password.txt`.